What is a Funeral Program?

 A typical, religious-based Order of Service in a funeral program may contain the following: a musical prelude, processional, prayers, Song (Hymn of Comfort), Funeral Readings (Scripture, Poem, Prayer, Old Testament, and New Testament), Acknowledgements, Cards & Condolences, Obituary Reading, Eulogy, Final Viewing, Benediction, Recessional, and Interment or Committal location.

 A more secular-based order of service may have secular music, song, favorite poems or quotes, eulogies and tributes, and impromptu comments made by friends and family.
 You can get more information on funeral order of service wording on this website.
+You can also check out a funeral program sample for ideas.

 The funeral program may also contain a written obituary.
 The Obituary details the biographical highlights of the deceased person's life.
 The obituary in the funeral program will detail where the person was born, where they lived, any information about their spouse, children and other information such as hobbies, and personal stories will be shared.
 It is important that the information in the obituary is reviewed to include accuracy of dates and names.